CptConstantine/RoleByPost/README.md

 ### Prerequisites

-- Python 3.8+
+- Developed on Python 3.12.10
 - A Discord bot token ([how to create one](https://discord.com/developers/applications))
-- (Optional) [python-dotenv](https://pypi.org/project/python-dotenv/) for environment variable management
+- [python-dotenv](https://pypi.org/project/python-dotenv/) for environment variable management

 ## Usage